CiwPython/Ciw/docs/Guides/behaviour.rst

 How to Get More Custom Behaviour
 ================================

-Ciw is very flexible.
 Custom behaviour can be obtained by writing new :code:`Node` and :code:`ArrivalNode` classes, that inherit from the original :code:`ciw.Node` and :code:`ciw.ArrivalNode` classes, that introduce new beahviour into the system.
 The classes that can be overwitten are:

 - :code:`Node`: the main node class used to represent a service centre.
 - :code:`ArrivalNode`: the node class used to generate individuals and route them to a specific :code:`Node`.